rechido/cf_loss_ogd/README.md

 ```
 bash script.sh
 ```
-Please uncomment out the line you want to run.
+Please uncomment the line you want to run.

 You may need to download the benchmark datasets at the designated path before running.